Fourier Transform Infrared Spectroscopy (FTIR) Analysis Laboratory

 During FTIR analysis, the sample is placed in the sample compartment and the infrared radiation is directed towards it.
 The sample absorbs some of the infrared radiation, and the remaining radiation is directed towards the detector.
 The interferometer splits the remaining radiation into two beams, and the detector measures the intensity of the recombined beam.

 The resulting signal is a complex interferogram, which must be processed using a Fourier transform to obtain the final FTIR spectrum.
-The FTIR spectrum provides information about the molecular vibrations and chemical composition of the sample.
+The FTIR spectrum analysis provides information about the molecular vibrations and chemical composition of the sample.

 Principles of Fourier Transform Infrared Spectroscopy (FTIR)

-Fourier Transform Infrared Spectroscopy (FTIR) is based on the principle that molecules absorb specific frequencies of infrared radiation corresponding to the vibrational modes of the molecular bonds.
+Fourier Transform Infrared Spectroscopy (FTIR) analysis is based on the principle that molecules absorb specific frequencies of infrared radiation corresponding to the vibrational modes of the molecular bonds.
 When infrared radiation is directed towards a sample, the molecules in the sample absorb some of the radiation, causing the bond to vibrate.
 The energy absorbed corresponds to the frequency of the bond vibration, which is characteristic of the molecular structure and composition of the sample.

 The FTIR spectrometer uses an interferometer to measure the absorption of infrared radiation by the sample.
 The interferometer splits the incoming infrared radiation into two beams, which are then reflected back and recombined to produce an interferogram.
 The interferogram is a complex signal that contains information about the absorption of different frequencies of infrared radiation by the sample.